 Edgewood's estimated 2024 population is 14,080.
 The state sets targets for the amount of growth counties will accommodate within the next twenty years by household income level, and counties and cities work together to allocate that growth in a manner consistent with state and regional guidelines.
 Next, Edgewood's 2044 growth target was established by the Pierce County Countywide Planning Policies and adopted by the Pierce County Council1 based on guidance provided in PSRC's VISION 2050 plan, which apportions growth among various "regional geographies."
 VISION 2050 organizes cities and places into various categories: Metropolitan Cities, Core Cities, High Capacity Transit (HCT) Communities and Cities and Towns.
 Edgewood is included in the "Cities and Towns" category due to various factors, and primarily to account for the locational attributes with respect to employment centers and transit.
-The targets (which are the final values to be planned for, including growth) are shown in Table 1.
-Over the coming twenty-year period the city is forecasted to grow by almost 30 percent in population count2.
-[See the capacity](#)
+The targets (which are the final values to be planned for, including growth) are shown in Table LU-1.
+Over the coming twenty-year period the city is forecasted to grow by almost 30 percent in population count.2 See the capacity analysis at Appendix B for more information.